 About Research The Stochastic Processes and Mathematical Statistics group, led by Prof. David Bolin, develops methodology for statistical models involving stochastic processes and random fields.
 A main focus is the development of statistical methods based on stochastic partial differential equations.
-This is an exciting research topic that combines methods from statistics and applied mathematics in order to construct more flexible statistical models and better computational methods for statistical inference.
-Some current areas of focus are: Random fields on metric graphs In many statistical applications
+This exciting line of research combines methods from statistics and applied mathematics in order to construct flexible and physically interpretable statistical models, and efficient computational methods for statistical inference.
+Current areas of focus include the following: Random fields on metric graphs Many

 MetricGraph Research Resources spatial statistics applied statistics bayesian analysis Bayesian and computational Statistics Bayesian Statistics Log-Gaussian Cox process latent Gaussian models Gaussian processes INLA MetricGraph Metric graphs MetricGraph: A Statistical Framework for Modeling Gaussian Fields on Metric Graphs